310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 That's why we should admire the scenery now as much as we can.

-Actually, y'know what— Both “Trickstar” and “Ryuseitai” have the word “star”[^5] in its name…
+Actually, y'know what — Both “Trickstar” and “Ryuseitai” have the word “star”[^5] in its name…

 If we were to gather together, I'm sure *we* could become a shining, sparkling Milky Way.
 {% endbubble %}